 As you all know last week I made a post announcing my new job opportunity.
 I have received immense support and congratulations from you all and I couldn’t be more appreciative.
 One thing that is always a part of taking a step to better yourself and your family is the red tape associated with changing locations and jobs.
-My wife and I currently live around 45 minutes or an hour away from the office I’ll be working from, so we are looking to relocate to make my commute a little shorter and we are definitely seeing the red tape show up with that process.
+I currently live around 45 minutes or an hour away from the office I’ll be working from, so I’m looking to relocate to make my commute a little shorter and I am definitely seeing the red tape show up with that process.
 Between trying to get our student loans on a solid repayment plan to getting pre-approved for a mortage, the obstacles are everywhere.
-When discussing what to blog about today, my wife suggested I discuss a bit about that red tape in a way that is relevant to all of you as well (since it’s pretty much all we can focus on this week due to the mind-numbing stress of it all), and I ran with the idea.
+When discussing what to blog about today, I decided to discuss a bit about that red tape in a way that is relevant to all of you as well (since it’s pretty much all we can focus on this week due to the mind-numbing stress of it all).

 Red tape can come in many forms for an artist, and can be as simple as checking the format on a submission, or it can be as hard as nailing down the best time and place to have a meeting with someone interested in your work.
 Sometimes the red tape can be easily avoided, and other times it will wrap you up until you’re almost certain you’ll never get free of it.
 One such instance of this comes in the form of getting your piece ready for a certain venue.
 For instance, you may have a piece that you have written entirely in Arial Bold, your favorite font, only to find out that the publisher you are looking into will only accept pieces submitted in Times New Roman.
 This isn’t that big of a deal and is really a simple fix (control + A and change the font, for those of us who don’t do computers).
 In this case you’ve gotten through the red tape quite simply.